Manual Handling

 20–30 min

-Every year, manual handling is responsible for around 1/4 of workplace injuries, and also, 6.6 million working days were lost due to work-related musculoskeletal disorders in 2023.
+Every year, manual handling is responsible for around a quarter of workplace injuries.
+Also, 7.1 million working days were lost due to work-related musculoskeletal disorders last year.
 This includes both short-term injuries from accidents, sprains, strains, and chronic disorders arising from incorrect handling techniques.

-Workplace injuries and ill health in the UK result in significant costs, totaling around £20 billion annually.
-The lack of proper employee manual handling training significantly contributes to these expenses.
+Workplace injuries and ill health in the UK result in significant costs, totaling more than £20 billion annually.
+The lack of effective employee manual handling training significantly contributes to these issues.

 Why is Manual Handling training important?